-Trade receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
+Trade receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any allowance for expected credit losses.
 Trade receivables are generally due for settlement within 30 days.

 Inventories

 Stock on hand is stated at the lower of cost and net realisable value.
 Cost comprises of purchase and delivery costs, net of rebates and discounts received or receivable.